Hampton Court Palace, England

 How to get to Hampton Court Palace

 There are direct trains from Waterloo station to Hampton Court Palace which run every half an hour.
 The train journey should roughly take 35mins.
+From the station, it is only a 5mins walk over the bridge and to the entrance of the Hampton Court Palace.

 Tips for Hampton Court Palace